-This is our all-time favourite rub that we use on everything.
-It's great on days you just want to slap something on the grill.
-It’s quick to make and you can double, triple or quadruple the recipe so that you only need to make it once and have plenty leftover.
+This all-purpose homemade coffee spice rub recipe is our all-time favorite dry rub that we use on everything.
+It's earthy, flavorful, and great to use on grilled meat or vegetables.
+Easy to make and you can double, triple, or quadruple the recipe so that you only need to make it once and have plenty leftover.

-Not like coffee, oddly.
-It has a dark earthy flavour combined with a nice balance of garlic and onion notes with a background flavour of cumin.
-The rub is low in sugar and salt so that you don't get an overly salty or overly sweet result, which won't overpower your BBQ sauces.
+Coffee rub doesn't actually taste like coffee.
+It has a dark earthy flavor combined with a nice balance of garlic and onion notes with a background flavor of cumin.
+This coffee rub recipe is low in sugar and salt so that you don't get an overly salty or overly sweet result, which won't overpower your BBQ sauces.
 We added a bit of cayenne for a spicy kick but that is completely optional and can be omitted.

-Optional : Cayenne for a bit of a spicy kick is also quite nice.
+- Cayenne - This ingredient is optional for a bit of a spicy flavor

 This one is a personal preference but I'll list off some of our findings.